 The supervision model is developmental in nature and focuses on learning by doing and receiving feedback.
 Transitions are viewed as critical growth periods for interns which need to be explored, understood and integrated into the evolving professional identity of the intern.
 Evaluative and informational feedback processes are structured both formally and informally so that interns receive feedback throughout the training year.

 The Psychology Internship Program has been in existence at Georgia State for decades and is accredited by the American Psychological Association.
-We requested that during 2012-13 our program be on accredited/inactive status to allow a year of revision to our training model while our Center went through a re-organization of its staffing and service delivery model.
+The program requested that during 2012-13 our program be on accredited/inactive status to allow a year of revision to our training model while our Center went through a re-organization of its staffing and service delivery model.